Last Updated on Samuel Franklinby

 The Tinkerer cards are as follows and shown in level order:

-- Net Shooter (Starting): Another one of our strong loss attacks that offers good damage and some bonus utility that can keep enemies at bay to prevent damage on our allies.
-Given this is a loss you’ll always want to ensure your team desperately needs the immobilise effect or damage at least two enemies when using this card.
+- Net Shooter (Starting): Another one of our strong loss attacks that offers good damage and some bonus utility that can keep enemies at bay to potentially prevent damage on our allies.
+Given this is a loss you’ll always want to ensure your team desperately needs the immobilise effect or damage on at least two enemies when using this card.
 The immobilise on the bottom is also perfectly themed for this card and provides some utility until you decide the time for the top loss is appropriate.

 - Reinvigorating Elixir (Starting): A slightly above average starting choice and provides one of your staple early game heals that offers both a good heal amount and decent range to back it up.
 The bottom is also fantastic when used at the right time although does require some team co-ordination for maximum effect as standing next to your allies as a bottom card (due to lack of top movement options for Tinkerer) can be difficult.
+Planning ahead is key here with this card allowing players to skip a rest cycle and extend their longevity as they don’t need to burn a card as you would in a normal rest.

 - Potent Potables (Starting): This is definitely a viable card to bring along with a fantastic top action in specific circumstances giving us greater healing potency across multiple turns and works nicely with area of effect heals (like Restorative Mist) although sometimes the gain will be lost on allies that are only slightly damaged or impacted by poison.
 Move 3 rounds out this card nicely although the middle initiative can cause us some headaches in planning our turns.